Long-awaited COVID-19 vaccine called turning point in state's fight against deadly virus

 Monks said the vaccines identified for use will be safe and effective, but he said he didn’t know whether doses will be available for children.

-A spokesman for the Oklahoma State Department of Health said the state will not know until after Saturday, but it’s unlikely that vaccines will be approved for use in people younger than 18 because the volunteers studied in the vaccine trials were older.
+A spokesman for the Oklahoma State Department of Health said Friday that the state did not yet know if vaccines would be approved for use in people younger than 18.

 Not all people are in favor of having children immunized against the virus.